-In 2022, Macquarie University's students' engagement included cultural and wellbeing activities, Winter Orientation Camp, and several workshops.
-These included weaving, Discovery Identity Program, AIATSIS trip to Canberra, Cultural Yarn ups, Reconciliation Week event and a student exchange program with the University of Victoria.
+In 2023, Macquarie University's students' engagement included cultural and wellbeing activities, Winter Orientation Camp, and several workshops.
+These included weaving, Discovery Identity Program, Cultural Yarn ups, Reconciliation Week event and two Cultural camps held on Country.
+One in Brewarrina and the other in Coffs Harbour.